 - Yadavindra Gardens

-Increasing as an important tourist center Hotels in Haryana are mushrooming all over the state.
-Known for their traditional hospitality and exquisite cuisine the hotels in Haryana are the apt place to make your stay memorable.
+In keeping pace with its vast tourist potential, hotels are mushrooming all over the state.
+Known for their traditional hospitality and exquisite cuisine, they make your stay memorable.

 Reference: Census 2011